IYFOrlando/2025_IYF_Orlando_Admin/FIREBASE_SETUP.md

 ### Option 2: Programmatically (Recommended)
 You can create users programmatically using Firebase Admin SDK or through your application.

+## Required Admin Emails
+Add these emails as admin users:
+- `orlando@iyfusa.org` (Main admin - full access)

+## Gmail Access
+Any user with a Gmail account can sign in for read-only access to view registrations and reports.

 ## Security Rules

 Make sure your Firestore security rules are properly configured: